 The course will offer a summary of the discourses on Human Rights in Europe and North America, the changes wrought by the most important Human Rights movements will be reviewed.
-Defined as 'universal,' Human Rights have generated a whole pyramidal system that the United Nations have headed.
-The course will include the study of international organisations, states and notably NGOs, role in upholding and promoting Human Rights.
+Defined as 'universal,' Human Rights have generated a whole pyramidal system that the United Nations has headed.
+The course will include the study of international organisations, states and notably NGOs, and their roles in upholding and promoting Human Rights.